 The Common Stock which may be sold by the Selling Shareholders pursuant to this Prospectus will be purchased from the Company by the Selling Shareholders pursuant to the exercise of the 1995 Warrants.
 The Company issued 5,100,000 1995 Warrants to the Selling Shareholders in June and July 1995 pursuant to the 1995 Warrant Agreement in a transaction exempt from the registration requirements of the Securities Act of 1933, as amended (the "Act"), and applicable state securities law.
 Each 1995 Warrant entitles the holder thereof to purchase one share of Common Stock for \$.50 at any time through January 31, 2001.
 The exercise price of the 1995 Warrants may be reduced by the Company at any time, or from time to time.
-As more fully discussed below, to date all of the 1995 Warrants have been exercised at a reduced price.
+As more fully discussed below, to date 3,686,000 1995 Warrants have been exercised at a reduced price.
 The 1995 Warrants are exercisable at any time through January 31, 2001, or such later date as the Company may determine.
-The Company agreed, at its cost and expense, to register under the Act the Common Stock underlying the 1995 Warrants for resale by the Selling Shareholders, and to register or qualify such Common Stock under applicable state securities laws.
+The Company agreed, at its cost and expense, to register under the Act the Common Stock underlying the 1995 Warrants for resale by the Selling Shareholders, and to register or qualify such Common Stock for resale under applicable state securities laws.
 See "Description of Securities - 1995 Common Stock Purchase Warrants."
 The Common Stock may be sold from time to time by the Selling Shareholders named herein pursuant to this Prospectus.
 See "Selling Shareholders".

 As a condition to obtaining the Common Stock being offered hereby, the Selling Shareholders must exercise the 1995 Warrants by tendering the per share exercise price required under the 1995 Warrant Agreement.
-Through June 30, 1996, the 1995 Warrants were exercised for a total of 3,686,000 shares of Common Stock for a total exercise price to the Company of \$1,105,800.
+Through June 30, 1996, the 1995 Warrants were exercised for a total of 3,686,000 shares of Common Stock which generated gross proceeds to the Company of \$1,105,800.
 All of such 1995 Warrants were exercised at \$.30 per share of Common Stock.
 If all of the remaining 1,414,000 1995 Warrants are exercised at \$.30 per share, the Company would receive gross proceeds of \$424,200.
-There is no assurance that any or all of the 1995 Warrants will be exercised by the Selling Shareholders, and if none of the 1995 Warrants are exercised, the Company would not receive any gross proceeds.
+If the 1995 Warrants are exercised at a price less than \$.30, the gross proceeds received by the Company would be reduced.
+There is no assurance that any or all of the remaining 1995 Warrants are exercised by the Selling Shareholders, and if none of the 1995 Warrants are exercised, the Company would not receive any gross proceeds.
 The Company is responsible for all of the costs and expenses incident to the offer and sale of the Common Stock by the Selling Shareholders pursuant to this Prospectus other than any brokerage fees or commissions incurred by the Selling Shareholders in connection therewith.